 Take a paper and pencil and just scribble down anything that comes to mind.
 Something may come to you when you least expect it.

 Try writing about a personal experience such as how or why you got started in this niche.

 Or something about a strange or unusual thing that recently happened to you.

-Maybe it is your birthday, or anniversary of your current website, you could write about that.
+Maybe it is your birthday, or the anniversary of your current website, you could write about that.
 Talk about how far you have come in the past year, what are your plans for the future.

 What about writing about what inspires you and keeps you interested in continuing with your blog/site.